Find a Lender-Approved Local Conveyancer in Hingham

 Recently asked questions about conveyancing in Hingham

-I purchased a flat in Hingham last 18/3/2024 and to date it is still not recorded with the Land Registry.
-It was part of a development site and my conveyancer told me that it can take over a year to complete the registration formalities.
-I have contacted HM Land Registry directly and they say that the initial application was cancelled due to questions not being addressed in time.
-What can I do?
+I purchased a flat in Hingham last 2/4/2024 and to date it is still not registered with the Land Registry.
+It was part of a development site and my property lawyer told me that it can take 12 months to register.
+I have called HMLR directly and they say that the initial application was cancelled due to failure to reply to requisitions.
+Should I be concerned?

 Last updated